- Sarah Philp, Director of Programmes, Art Fund

 The morning session will look at the new museum action plan and outline the Government's direction for museums and galleries.

-The afternoon session will explore good practice: on how different museums and galleries are making themselves attractive and engaging wide audiences.
+The afternoon session will explore good practice: on how different museums and galleries are organising with their institutions to meet the conditions of the Action Plan.

 We will provide morning refreshments and a networking lunch.
 Please let us know about any special needs or dietary requirements.